TorqIT/shopware-azure-provisioning/README.md

 This Docker image can be used to easily provision an Azure environment to host a Pimcore solution, leveraging Docker and [Container Apps](https://learn.microsoft.com/en-us/azure/container-apps/overview).

-The topography of the resulting environment will look like:
+The topography of the resulting environment will look like (assuming all resources are declared within the same Resource Group):

 ![Infrastructure diagram](./topography.drawio.svg)